rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 - `auto` — Use colors if output goes to a tty.
 This is the default.
 - `always` — Always use colors.
 - `never` — Never colorize output.

+<a id="option-diagnostic-width"></a>
+## `--diagnostic-width`: specify the terminal width for diagnostics

+This flag takes a number that specifies the width of the terminal in characters.
+Formatting of diagnostics will take the width into consideration to make them better fit on the screen.

 <a id="option-remap-path-prefix"></a>
 ## `--remap-path-prefix`: remap source names in output